When is Eternals release date? Cast, plot and latest news on Marvel movie

 - Barry Keoghan as Druig

-Captain Marvel‘s Gemma Chan will also be appearing in Eternals, though *not* in her earlier role of Minn-Erva – in a rare case of the MCU doubling up, Chan will play an entirely different character, Sersi.
+Captain Marvel‘s Gemma Chan will also be appearing in Eternals, though *not* in her earlier role of Minn-Erva – in a rare case of the MCU doubling up, she will play an entirely different character named Sersi.

+And speaking to GQ Britain, Richard Madden teased that “there’s some more actors yet to be announced” for Eternals “which is gonna be crazy.”

-In a positive push for inclusivity, MCU creative caretaker Kevin Feige has also confirmed that Phastos will be gay.
+In a positive push for inclusivity, producer Kevin Feige has also confirmed that Tyree Henry’s Phastos will be a gay character, who will also be part of the MCU’s first LGBT+ kiss.

 “He’s married, he’s got a family, and that is just part of who he is,” Feige told Good Morning America.